 48 Hours in the Clare Valley

-Starting in Auburn, the gateway to the Clare Valley, enjoy a coffee at Terroir Cafe of Auburn...
+Starting in Auburn, the gateway to the Clare Valley, enjoy a coffee at Velvet and Willow of Auburn...

 Jump in the car and head north, winding your way through the hamlets and villages of the region, including Watervale, Leasingham, Penwortham and Sevenhill.
-Cellar doors along the way include Tim Gramp Wines, O’Leary Walker, Claymore Wines, clos Clare, Shut the Gate, Tim McNeil Wines and Crabtree Wines, just to name a few.
+Cellar doors along the way include Tim Gramp Wines, O’Leary Walker Wines, Claymore Wines, clos Clare and Crabtree Wines, just to name a few.

-Begin with breakfast at one of the many local bakeries - Little Red Grape Bakery at Sevenhill or Clare Rise Bakery or Main Street Bakehouse, or try a local cafe.
-Zest and Wild Saffron in Clare offers a full menu for breakfast using local eggs and award-winning Mathies bacon.
+Begin with breakfast at one of the many local bakeries - Little Red Grape Bakery at Sevenhill or Clare Rise Bakery or try a local cafe.
+Zest and Wild Saffron both offer a full breakfast menu using local eggs and award-winning Mathies bacon.
 After something a bit different?
 Try a gourmet breakfast at Skillogalee Winery Restaurant, enjoying the morning air.

-Get back to nature by exploring the Riesling Trail, or take a hike through the magnificent Spring Gully Conservation Park passing though Sussex Squire Wines for a refreshing stop before stopping at the Neagles Rock Lookout to take a photo or two.
+Get back to nature investigating Gleesons Wetlands, or explore the Riesling Trail, or take a hike through the magnificent Spring Gully Conservation Park, passing Eldredge Wines and Sussex Squire Wines for a tasting or two before stopping at the Neagles Rock Lookout to take a photo.

 Feeling hungry?
-Try Mr Micks Cellar Door & Kitchen in Clare, for a selection of delicious Spanish style tapas.
-There’s also Seed Winehouse + Kitchen, Clare Indii or Seed Winehouse + Kitchen, all located in the main street of Clare.
+Try Mr Mick Cellar Door & Kitchen in Clare, for a selection of delicious Spanish style tapas.
+There’s also Seed Winehouse + Kitchen, Indii of Clare or Umbria Rustic Italian, all located in the main street of Clare.